Right-click for episode transcript

 MOLLY BLOOM: Your horse is named Casey?

 FIONA: Yes.
-It's a boy.
-Casey is a good awesome horse.
+He's a boy.
+Casey is good, awesome horse.

 MOLLY BLOOM: What do you do when you ride the horse?
 Do you go fast?
 Do you go slow?